harness/developer-hub/docs/continuous-delivery/onboard-cd/cd-quickstarts/asg-tutorial.md

    2. Modifies the ELB stage listener to forward requests to target groups associated with the old autoscaling group.
    3. Updates tags of the autoscaling groups.

 Now there are two ASGs being used: a prod and a stage ASG.
-Subsequent deployments will create a new versions of these ASG and swap prod traffic to the new ASG version from the previous ASG.
+Subsequent deployments will create a new *versions* of these ASGs and swap prod traffic to the new ASG version from the previous ASG.
 </details>

 Blue Green deployment steps: